BurrowBird/4chan-Thread-Muncher/Readme.md

 Muncher is 99 % AI vibe coded, using free versions of Grok, Claude and Gemini.

 Click the extension icon to open the Muncher window.
 You may close the tab from where you clicked the icon.
-You can disable chrome's download popups with another extension (search "Disable Download Shelf" or similar).

 <br>